PubInv/ventmon-ventilator-inline-test-monitor/README.md

 Although a work in progress, we have a [user manaul v0.3T](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/doc/UserManaul.md).
 This User Manual is basically for the VentMon.

-# Hacking the Firmware

-If you have received a VentMon from us, it will have VentMonFirmware.ino installed.
-You are welcome to modify the VentMonFirmware.ino file as needed.
-To do so, you will have to install a library of our creation which encpasulates the PIRDS standard.
-Copy the libary [pirds_library](https://github.com/PubInv/PIRDS-respiration-data-standard/tree/master/pirds_library) into your Arduino library location.
-You may need to install the Adafruit BME680 library and other libraries as well.

-Additionally, to compile the version of the firmware, you will need to install the [SFM3X00 library](https://github.com/PubInv/SFM3X00).
-We wrote this library to encapsulate Sensirion flow sensors of various kinds.

 ## Design and Dependencies